deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt1-regroup.md

 *“What do we have, and what don’t we have?”* Davies asked. *“Aside from the staging platform.”*

-*“I think, at this point, I can muster an orbital drop with mebbe three, uh, … you’d call ‘em battalions I guess.
+*“I think, at this point, I can muster an orbital drop with mebbe three, uh, … you’d call ‘em brigades I guess.
 That’s basically a short division.
 Fifth Fang’s been re-activated too.
 I got others in the pipeline but… anyway.
 I have ready forces.
 It ain’t enough to conquer a planet, but it could clear a city.”*

 *“Or seize and destroy a wormhole suppression facility,”* Kolbeinn suggested.